robang74/redfishos/forum/quick-start-guide.md

 * [A collection of tasks to do and request of changes](https://forum.sailfishos.org/t/a-collection-of-tasks-to-do-and-request-of-changes/16100/1)

-Please, take a look of that list and feel free to indicate the 3 that are the **most** important for you or `SFOS` and the 3 which are the **least** important.
+Please, take a look at that list and feel free to indicate the 3 that are the **most** important for you or `SFOS` and the 3 which are the **least** important.
 To the 3+3 indications add for each one a **brief** explanation about why, just to support your preference.

 ----